YangSH-ac/PhageMind/code/STEPS.md

 # STEPS for model
-It's better to unpack the data file and move them all into `code` directory for convenience when running examples below.
+It's better to unpack the data file and move them all into `data` directory for convenience when running examples below.
 ## 1. Input processing
 ### Bacteria
 For bacterial genomes, we recommend to use [RAST](https://rast.nmpdr.org/) for protein translation and annotation.